-How is a complaint resolved?
+How is a State Complaint resolved?

-- 1. The most desirable method to resolve a complaint is for the complainant and the education agency to work together to come to an understanding of mutual concerns and come to an agreement in the best interest of the student with a disability, before it becomes necessary to file a formal complaint. - 2.
-If a formal complaint is filed with the OSE, a ten-day period is allowed for the parties to resolve the issues in the complaint before an investigation begins.
+1) It is most desirable for the potential complainant and the education agency to work together to come to an understanding of mutual concerns and an agreement in the best interest of the student with a disability before it becomes necessary to file a formal complaint.

+2) If a formal complaint is filed with OSE, a ten-day period is allowed for the parties to resolve the issues in the complaint before an investigation begins.
 This ten-day period is referred to as an opportunity for Early Resolution.
-A signed resolution statement is submitted to the OSE to show that the matter is resolved.
-Mediation is also available at no cost to the parties. - 3.
-During the investigation period, if one is necessary, the OSE conducts interviews and reviews documentation submitted by the parties to determine whether the education agency was compliant or noncompliant.
-The scope of an investigation is limited to whether the education agency followed the correct procedures, involved the required persons and made a determination in a timely manner with procedural safeguards. - 4.
-Unless a complaint is resolved early, a report will be issued, which will include factual findings, conclusions and corrective action, if necessary.
+A signed resolution statement is submitted to OSE to show that the matter is resolved.
+Mediation is also available at no cost to the parties.

+3) During the investigation period, OSE may conduct interviews, review documentation submitted by the parties, review policies, procedures, and student record(s), and conduct an on-site investigation including observation of programs, as necessary, in order to reach an independent determination as to whether the education agency is violating a special education law or regulation.
+If the State complaint has been filed against the State Department of Education, OSE may use an outside party to conduct the investigation and issue a report.

+4) Unless a complaint is resolved through the early resolution process, a report will be issued, which will include factual findings concerning each allegation which is the appropriate subject of a State complaint, conclusions, reasons for the final decision and any corrective action the education agency must take (including timelines for implementation and completion) to remediate a violation.
+Corrective action may include the awarding of compensatory services, monetary reimbursement, or other relief appropriate to the needs of the student(s).
+Corrective action plans may also include directives to ensure that the violation will not reoccur.

-What information must be included in the complaint investigation request?
+What information must be included in the State complaint investigation request?